EvaEkhteyary/chatbot/README.md

 # Q&A Chatbot
-I have made this chatbot using Google gemini api, to answer user queries in a conversational manner.
+I have made this chatbot using Google gemini API, to answer user queries in a conversational manner.

 # Install dependencies and requirement.txt:
 ```